• fop •

 In Play: We should save today's word for guys obsessed with their appearance who push stylishness in their dress too far: "Here comes that dreadful Art Dwecko again, dripping with jewelry and smelling like a perfume store!"
 It can simply refer to conceit, though: "Pierce Deer is such a fop he thinks his opinion is a gift."

 Word History: Today's Good Word belongs solely to English, coming to us from our ancestral Germanic languages and was not borrowed.
 It is related to German foppen "to trick, deceive" and probably derived directly from that verb's English cousin, fob in the sense of fobbing something off on someone.
-Nothing is known about this word before it descended to the Proto-Germanic language which, unfortunately, was not recorded as well as ancient Latin and Greek.
-(Today's Good Word is due Amy Frits, who sent it in with an amusing story published today in the Language Blog.)
+Nothing is known about this word before it descended to the Proto-Germanic language.
+No trace of it can be found in ancient Latin and Greek.
+(Today's Good Word is due Amy Frits, who sent it in with an amusing story published in the Language Blog.)